-Compass worked with Fallon, the company who helped change the image of Škoda, to improve the reputation of its motorway services.
 Without access to the Granada name, a new brand was created by The Point, with BDG McColl providing the interiors and Fallon (known for their work with Škoda) working on its image.
 In May 2001 they introduced 'Moto', a new name which promised "a better, continental-feeling service".
 A deliberately simple name was used, and existing firms named Moto in Cornwall and Spain were paid to stop using it.
 Special attention was paid separately to how to serve children, pets, coach drivers and truckers.

 The new Compass was itself a large business.
 As well as having acquired many brands from Granada, they had their own, including those ran by Select Service Partner.
 Compass were able to introduce these to Moto, such as Upper Crust and the groundbreaking M&S Simply Food.

 Compass eventually sold most of its brand names, and in 2006 this included Moto, purchased by Macquarie Bank for an estimated £600 million.
 Previous decisions to fill Granada/Moto services with so many sister brands had complicated consequences: at some services Moto owned the car park but the now-unrelated Little Chef owned the building.
 Moto renegotiated franchise agreements with some of its former sister brands, but took advantage of being free to experiment with rivals too.

 In 2004, their website stated that Moto had a 39% market share in the motorway services business, and served over 120 million people.